jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

    `https://www.getpostman.com/oauth2/callback`

  * `Allowed origins`: Browser-based clients use Cross-Origin Resource Sharing (CORS) to request resources from origins other than their own.
-You can provide list of origins that will have access to the token endpoint of :term:`Authorization Server`.
-This setting controls only token endpoint and it is not related with Django CORS Headers settings.
+Provide space-separated list of allowed origins for the token endpoint.
+   The origin must be in the form of `"://" [ ":" ]`, such as `https://login.mydomain.com` or `http://localhost:3000`.
+   Query strings and hash information are not taken into account when validating these URLs.
+   This does not include the 'Redirect URIs' or 'Post Logout Redirect URIs', if those domains will also use the token endpoint, they must be included in this list.

  * `Client type`: this value affects the security level at which some communications between the client application and the authorization server are performed.
 For this tutorial choose *Confidential*.